C5m7b4/algorithms-01/README.md

 ## branch 39

 Now we are going to start looking at trees.
 First we will create a normal tree with insertChild, appendChild, remove, traverse

+## branch40

+Add contains, size, and find to our Tree